arieffrima/ariefsaipul-intern-repo/jeremy_feedback.md

   Overall, Focus Bear is good for me just needs a calendar feature in the future.

 #### 3. Screenshot showing that I have set up a password manager:
+  - What do you think about bitwarden?
+Let me know if you have any suggestions

   ![](https://github.com/arieffrima/ariefsaipul-intern-repo/blob/onboarding-feedback/images/feedback_10.png)